 - Submit previously published work.
 If your blog has been accepted for publication on the ACHS Blog, that same content must not be published online elsewhere without a reference to and a link back to the blog post at the ACHS Blog.
 However, you’re welcome and encouraged to share your blog post with your personal audience via social media, email, or otherwise immediately after publishing.
 You can also share the referenced and linked blog post on your blog or website by including the first 100-200 words and then linking to the ACHS blog published post.
 This helps avoid the google algorithms viewing the post as plagiarism.

 By submitting to the ACHS Health and Wellness Blog, you agree that you accept our terms and conditions and any form of editing the ACHS blog editors see as necessary.

 We may not be able to review and respond to every submission.
 Please do not be offended if we are unable to respond to your submission.
 It does not necessarily reflect the quality of your work but simply the large volume of submissions.

 - Not all blog posts will be published, and due to the high volume of submissions we receive, there may be a delay in publication of weeks or even months.
 This does not necessarily reflect your writing or work.

 - There are many factors that go into publishing a blog article.
 Sometimes a post does not fit with our theme for that month.
 Sometimes a piece is not accepted because it is too similar to something we’ve already published.
 Sometimes the writing is not quite up to our blogging standards.
 Don’t let this discourage you from continuing to write and sharing your work with us!

 - Payment is made within 30 days of publication.
 If you have more than eight blog posts published, you will need to complete additional paperwork for tax purposes.

-If you're an ACHS graduate, student, faculty, staff, or other member of the ACHS community, submit your blog post directly to Renee Long at email@example.com.
+If you're an ACHS graduate, student, faculty, staff, or other member of the ACHS community, submit your blog post to firstname.lastname@example.org.